 The first thing that individuals who engage in alcohol and drug abuse typically tell themselves and others is that they can quit at any time.
-The reality, however, is that if abusers could get rid of their addiction without assistance, then they would do so before the habit wreaks havoc on everything and everyone they love.
+The reality, however, is that if you could get rid of your addiction without assistance, then they would do so before the habit wreaks havoc on everything and everyone they love.
 This is often not the case though.

 let us help you the way you help others.

 Chemical dependency & First Responders

 The average person may not be completely aware of the stages of drug & alcohol abuse.
 Emergency responders, however, have seen the stages and know the consequences of prolonged substance abuse.
 The average police officer has encountered someone who has lost everything due to drug addiction.
 Likewise, EMTs and paramedics have treated dozens of overdose patients and, thus, feel like they can control their personal addiction before things go too far.

 The reality is that there is a difference between being an observer and user.
 The observer is capable of establishing and maintaining boundaries because he is sober.
 The user, on the other hand, may set boundaries that he cannot keep because of his addiction.
 First responders who abuse drugs and alcohol, then, should be considered along with those who they treat for the disorder.
 It is only when a true intervention reveals the truth of the abuser having a problem that he or she can begin to heal.

 Don't Wait Any Longer.
 Begin Your Quest Today.